tliron/prudence/TUTORIAL.md

 will have have to wait in line to be handled.

 Note that you do not have to use "bind" for Prudence's built-in types, such as "Resource" and "Router".
 It is only necessary for JavaScript code.
+Still, it's good practice to use "bind" for all handlers.

 One consequence of "bind" is that it creates a new execution environment for the bound code.
 Bound code will thus not share the same JavaScript globals as other code.
 To get around this divide you